 - Working capital.

-Legalities and regulations
+Legalities and Regulations

 It is important for entrepreneurs wishing to enter the private education industry to have a holistic understanding of the industry in which they intend to operate.
 This can be done by familiarising themselves with the appropriate acts and regulations.
-Included below is a list of some of the most relevant pieces of legislature pertaining to the education industry.
+Included below is a list of some of the most relevant pieces of legislation pertaining to the education industry.
 Although the list is not exhaustive, it does provide a starting point from which to develop a more of an understanding of the industry.

 • The Higher Education Act 101 of 1997